JRHB314/VBCS-Integration/README.md

   ![](/images/17.png)<br>

-  Drag and drop another Heading component, and fill in "Welcome to the Home page" for the text.<br><br>
+  Drag and drop another Heading component, and fill in "Welcome to the Home page" for the text.<br>

   Let's say that we want to customize the color of the text that we just entered.
 Click on the Heading, go to the `All` tab, then expand `General Attributes` and scroll down to the `Style` field.
 Enter in `color: #67aee5;`.
 The color